tomsch420/phd-thesis/chapters/probability_theory.typ

 where $E$ is a simple event of the product sigma algebra.
 ] <def:probability_query>

 Probability queries not only allow for that calculation of a probability, but also for the calculation of conditional probabilities as in #ref(<def:conditional_probability>).
-The intersection of two events is an algebraic operation and hence not a challenge of a probabilistic model.
+The intersection of two events is an algebraic operation and hence not something a probabilistic model deals with.

 Effectively calculating the exact probability of complex events often necessitates employing techniques from multivariate calculus, particularly the concept of integration.
 A discussion on this topic is provided in //#ref(<sec:probabilistic-circuits>) and the details are found in #cite(<choi2020probabilistic>).